mongodb/docs/source/reference/aggregation.rst

       A field inclusion in a projection will not create a field that does not exist in a document from the collection.

-   In the exclusion mode, the :aggregator:`$project` returns all fields *except* the ones that are explicitly excluded.
+   In the exclusion mode, the :pipeline:`$project` returns all fields *except* the ones that are explicitly excluded.
 Consider the following example: